 - Extension of partners – first priority on bringing in an institution from Asia (North America, Euope and Russia already represented)

-- Continued efforts to secure long term funding of research projects involving all partner institutions
+- Continued efforts to secure long term funding of research projects, preferably involving all partner institutions

 - Student and faculty mobility between UAA and UiT (HNPla-2014/10050 - Conflict and cooperation in the High North – an experimental approach, financial support from SIU)

-- Coordinated attendance at ICASS IX Umeaa June 2017, organizing a session on Experimental Approaches to Human Behavior (Session 17.20)
+- Coordinated attendance (financially supported by UiT) at ICASS IX Umea June 2017, organizing a session on Experimental Approaches to Human Behavior (Session 17.20)